Schedule: Project management scheduling

 A schedule may also involve the completion of a project with which the public has no interaction public prior to its completion.
 In project management, a formal schedule will often be created as an initial step in carrying out a specific project, such as the construction of a building, development of a product, or launch of a program.
 Establishing a project management schedule involves listing milestones, activities, and deliverables with intended start and finish dates, of which the scheduling of employees may be an element.
 A production process schedule is used for the planning of the production or the operation, while a resource schedule aids in the logistical planning for sharing resources among several entities.

 In such cases, a schedule "is obtained by estimating the duration of each task and noting any dependencies amongst those tasks".
 Dependencies, in turn, are tasks that must be completed in order to make other tasks possible, such as renting a truck before loading materials on the truck (since nothing can be loaded until the truck is available for things to be loaded on).
 Scheduling of projects, therefore, requires the identification of all of the tasks necessary to complete the project, and the earliest time at which each task can be completed.
 In creating a schedule, a certain amount of time is usually set aside as a contingency against unforeseen days.
 This time is called scheduling variance, or float, and is a core concept for the critical path method.

 In computing

-Scheduling is important as an internal process in computer science, wherein a schedule is a list of actions from a set of transactions in databases, and scheduling is the way various processes are assigned in computer multitasking and multiprocessing operating system design.
+Scheduling is important as an internal process in computer science, wherein a database transaction schedule is a list of actions from a set of transactions in databases, and scheduling is the way various processes are assigned in computer multitasking and multiprocessing operating system design.
 This kind of scheduling is incorporated into the computer program, and the user may be completely unaware of what tasks are being carried out and when.
 Scheduling operations and issues in computing may include: